Biology Special Opportunities

 Biology students at Hartwick work closely with professors to move beyond coursework and into real research experiences.
 We are convinced that the best way to learn biology is by doing it.
 All biology majors must complete BIOL 490, Senior Project.
 This research-based, capstone experience is written up as a senior thesis and presented at a research symposium in May.

 The Biology Department is housed in Johnstone Science Center (JSC).
 Teaching and student-faculty research in JSC is supported by modern facilities and equipment such as: phase-contrast, fluorescence and electron microscopes; computer-assisted physiographs; facilities for housing and conducting surgery on animals; ultracold freezers; a Biotechnology Center with equipment for eletrophoresis, genetic engineering, cloning, and immunology; the Corning tissue culture room; a greenhouse; an herbarium; and field equipment for ecological studies of plants and animals.
 Hartwick students have complete access to all of this equipment as they develop research their skills.
 This gives our students a distinct advantage in graduate school, professional school, or industry.

-In addition to its facilities on the main campus, the biology department also makes extensive use of Pine Lake Environmental Campus and the adjacent 2,400 acre Robert V. Riddell State Park, about 8 miles from the main campus.
+In addition to its facilities on the main campus, the biology department also makes extensive use of Hartwick’s Pine Lake Environmental Campus and the adjacent 2,400-acre Robert V. Riddell State Park, about 8 miles from the main campus.
 Biology research and classes are centered at the Robert R. Smith Field Laboratory, which houses a classroom and lab space equipped with computers, microscopes, analytical equipment, and storage space for field equipment.

-Several off-campus biology courses offered during January Term provide intensive field experience in tropical biology in the Bahamas, Costa Rica, Thailand and Madagascar.
-The department maintains a close working relationship with the Gerace Research Center, on San Salvador Island, and with the Organization for Tropical Studies, a consortium of about 50 major universities and colleges in the U.S. and Latin America, headquartered in Costa Rica.
+January Term courses provide intensive field experience in tropical biology in the Bahamas and Thailand.
+The department maintains a close working relationship with the Gerace Research Center, on San Salvador Island, and with the Organization for Tropical Studies.
+A course on Fermentation and the Re-Localization of Food Systems in Portugal is also offered.

 Students investigate the culture of Thailand: language, history, politics, food, music, dancing, and Buddhism.
 In addition, students conduct research-based projects to provide medical care and promote sustainable agriculture for rural, hill tribe people.
 Past projects have identified and ameliorated several nutritional deficiencies causing growth stunting in hill tribe children, improved drinking water, reduced indoor air pollution, provided eyeglasses for visually impaired adults, and developed new farming practices to produce crop yields.

 Each spring semester, Biology and Biochemistry students are inducted into Beta Beta Beta (TriBeta), a national honor society for students who are dedicated to improving their understanding and appreciation of biology and to extending our human knowledge of the environment through scientific research.